MaschinT/Ai-project/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

+## Title
-Project for the Building AI course
+Final Project for the Building AI course

 ## Summary
 My project is about why Ai will make a huge difference for the society and community in the whole world.
 With its contribution and guiding it will improve the technology in the world.
 But it has a price aswell as it can increase the unemployment rate even further and it will make a negative effect on the society for the workers etc.